What is spousal support and why is it granted?

 - the parties’ age and physical and mental health,

-- the dependant’s needs with respect to accustomed standard of living during cohabitation,
+- the dependant’s needs with respect to the accustomed standard of living during cohabitation,

 - the length of time and cost involved, as well as means available to assist dependant in becoming self-supporting,